janklab/fancyclip/README.md

 [![Travis Build Status](https://travis-ci.com/janklab/fancyclip.svg?branch=main)](https://travis-ci.com/github/janklab/fancyclip)

-Enhanced clipboard copy and paste for Matlab
+Superior clipboard copy and paste for Matlab

 ## About

-Enhanced clipboard copy and paste for Matlab.
-Supports copying as HTML or JSON, pasting to Excel as tabular data, and more.
+Supports copying as HTML or JSON, pasting to Excel as tabular data, copying tables and structs, and more.

 ## What it does